Mudhasar07/devTinderBackend/homework.md

 - Add that userAuth Middle in /profile API and create a /newConnectionRequest API and set the userAuth Middle to it
 - Set the ExpireIn time in JWT token and cookies for 8 days
 - Create userSchema methode to getJWT() --> Use normal function() only
-- Create userSchema methode to VerifyPassword or comparePassword (PasswordInputByUser) to
+- Create userSchema methode to comparePassword (PasswordInputByUser)

+- Explore Tinder webside
+- create a API List which we observed from Tinder Website
+- Group the Multiple Route under the respective routes
+- Read documentation for express.Router()
+- Create Router folder for managing authRoute, profileRoute, requestRoute
+- Import this all routers in APP.JS and do the needed modification.